sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1500 - draft-gpt3-question.md

       "id": "change_in_production",
       "method": {
         "id": "question",
-        "question": "did US wheat production estimate change this month, and if so, by how much" }
+        "question": "by what amount did US wheat production estimate change this month? if it didn't change, respond with 'no change'"
+      }
     },
     {
       "id": "seed_use",
       "method": {
         "id": "question",
-        "question": "what was US wheat seed use this year in the US in millions of bushels? " }
+        "question": "what was US wheat seed use this year in the US in millions of bushels?"
+      }
     },
     {
       "id": "seed_use_change",
       "method": {
         "id": "question",
-        "question": "did US wheat seed use change this year and if so, by how much (in million bushels)?"
+        "question": "by what amount did US wheat seed use change this year, in million bushels?
+Use a negative sign for negative change and a positive sign for positive change"
       }
     }
   ]